Meryl Shriver-Rice, Ph.D., R.P.A

-Her current book Decolonial Approaches to Data Ethics, Community-Based Work, and Re-Storying (with anthropologist Sarah Hiepler, under contract Wiley Blackwell) examines decolonial approaches to digital interventions within wildlife conservation efforts, heritage storytelling, community-based outreach, museum and park archival strategies and interpretation, and public exhibition of the dead.
+Her current book Decolonial Approaches to Data Ethics and Re-Storying: From Biocultural Landscapes at Risk to Archiving the Dead (with anthropologist Sarah Hiepler, Wiley Blackwell, 2026) examines decolonial approaches to digital data use and re-storying interventions within wildlife conservation efforts, heritage storytelling, community-based outreach, museum and park archival strategies and interpretation, and public exhibition of the dead.

-Prior to joining Rutgers, she advised master’s and doctoral students in interdisciplinary environmental social science research across such various disciplines as ethnobiology, Indigenous studies, decolonial climate resilience strategies, shark science, ecology, biogeography, ethnobotany, historical ecology, and marine science at the Abess Center for Ecosystem Science & Policy where she also designed and directed the master's program in Environment, Culture, and Media at the University of Miami.
-She is the director of the Sci Comm Incubator which trains students in science communication in partnership with local, regional, and national environmental organizations.
+From 2016-2023 she taught only graduate students in environmental studies.
+She has advised master’s and doctoral students in interdisciplinary environmental social science research across such various disciplines as ethnobiology, Indigenous studies, decolonial climate resilience strategies, shark science, ecology, biogeography, ethnobotany, historical ecology, and marine science at the Abess Center for Ecosystem Science & Policy where she also designed and taught all core courses for the master's program in Environment, Culture, and Media at the University of Miami.

 Dr. Shriver-Rice has served as a grant reviewer for Cultural and Community Resilience panel (CCR) for the National Endowment for the Humanities (NEH), served on the faculty working group that founded the Native American and Global Indigenous Studies (NAGIS) program at UMiami, is a member of Allying for Diversity and Inclusion in Ethnobiology (ADIE) which has brought together multiple academic societies (Society for Ethnobiology, Society for Ethnobotany, International Society for Ethnobiology) to discuss decolonial methodologies and ethical data practices, the North American Heritage at Risk project (NAHAR), and served as an interdisciplinary social scientist on the grant board of the Independent Research Fund Denmark for 'Green Research' (DFF).

-She is co-founding Editor-in-Chief of the Journal of Environmental Media (2018-2021, with Hunter Vaughan) which bridges work in environmental studies, social justice, and science communication focusing on the role of new and emerging digital media in our understanding and perception of the environment, and co-director of the Potentino Exploration Project (with Gregory Warden) which combines historical ecology and local indicators of climate change studies with archaeological excavation as part of an interdisciplinary regional landscape study of the Seggiano basin in Tuscany.
+She is co-founding Editor-in-Chief of the Journal of Environmental Media (2018-2021, with Hunter Vaughan) which bridges work in environmental studies, climate justice, and science communication focusing on the role of new and emerging digital media in our understanding and perception of the environment.
+From 2021-2024 she co-directed the PXP Project (with Gregory Warden) which combines historical ecology and local indicators of climate change studies with archaeological excavation as part of an interdisciplinary regional landscape study of the Seggiano basin in Tuscany.
 She also serves on the Miami-Dade Vulnerability Assessment Working Group that is charged with ranking archaeological sites by risk of climate impacts.

 Research Interests: Community-Based Participatory Research (CBPR), Ethnobiology, Anthropological approaches to environmental restoration, Indigenous Futures, Environmental communication, decolonial conservation, Historical ecology, Data sovereignty and ethics, Rewilding strategies, Environmental justice, Decolonizing practices by museums and parks, Deep-time enchantment, Local Environmental Knowledge (LEK), Archaeobotany, Applied ethics in interdisciplinary environmental social science methods, Epistemic justice, Ethnoecological methods, Role of environmental archaeology in contemporary conservation.